 Bavaria is renowned worldwide for many things.
 Its cheerful friendly inhabitants, its luscious nature, its fairytale-like towns and cities, that Disney castle everyone can’t stop talking about, Oktoberfest…and, of course, the myriad of Bavarian beer gardens spread all over the region.
 Bavarians do love spending time outside with friends, and beer, which explains the popularity of the beloved “Biergartens”.
 And the weather is a lot more favourable than in other German regions (looking at you Bremen!).
 Anyhow, let’s get started from the beginning!

-Anyhow, for those of you who don’t know what a Biergarten (bier garden) is, they are simply outdoor areas next to restaurants where you can go chill when the weather is playing nice.
-They are a mix between a park (many have a playground area) and a restaurant terrace, and can range from a few tables to hundreds of tables.
+For those of you who may not know what a Biergarten (bier garden) is, they are simply outdoor areas next to restaurants where you can go chill when the weather is playing nice.
+They are a mix between a park (many have a playground area) and a restaurant terrace and can range from a few tables to hundreds of tables.
 They usually feature some sort of live entertainment on a regular basis.
 And you can also get food!

 Now that we cleared that out, let me say that not all beer gardens were created equal and sometimes can be borderline intimidating if it’s your first time visiting one.
 For that reason I decided to pour all the bits and pieces I’ve learned (mostly the hard way) over the past few years about Biergartens in Bavaria in this neat little resource so you don’t ever have to feel lost and confused at a beer garden ever again.
 Shall we get started?
 I know you’re dying to read this so you’ll rock your next Biergarten adventure.